 The relationship between the senior pastor and the church shall be permanent unless dissolved at the option of either party by the giving of a month’s notice, or less by mutual consent.
 The severance of the relationship between the pastor and the church may be considered at any regular or special church business meeting by following the procedures outlined in Article 6, provided notice of the meeting is given from the pulpit to the church two Sundays prior to the meeting.
 A majority of the eligible members present and voting shall be required to remove the pastor from office.
 Disciplinary removal of the pastor from office automatically terminates his membership.

-Any other church council member may be removed from office before his term expires for any reason stated or unstated upon motion by any church council member and an affirmative majority vote of the other church council members at a duly called meeting of the church council.
-No congregational vote is necessary for church council member removal.
-This process is intended to protect the personal or private information of any church council member being removed from office.
+Any other church Governing Board member may be removed from office before his term expires for any reason stated or unstated upon motion by any church Governing Board member and an affirmative majority vote of the other church Governing Board members at a duly called meeting of the church Governing Board.
+No congregational vote is necessary for church Governing Board member removal.
+This process is intended to protect the personal or private information of any church Governing Board member being removed from office.

 The term of service for all offices and positions in the church, except the pastor and other staff members, shall be one year, at the expiration of which the officers may be re-elected or re-appointed.

-A vacancy occurring in any office or on the church council, except in the case of the pastor, may be filled at any regular church business meeting by a majority vote of eligible members present.
+A vacancy occurring in any office or on the church Governing Board, except in the case of the pastor, may be filled for the duration of the year at any regular church business meeting by a majority vote of Governing Board members present.

 All elected and appointed officers shall serve in their respective offices until their successors are duly elected or appointed, unless removed for disciplinary reasons.